Get Certified as a Psychedelic-Assisted Therapy Provider (PATP)*

 Tuition w/o Experiential

-Early Registration Discount w/o Experiential Available Until June 1st, 2022
+Early Registration PIF Discount w/o Experiential Available Until October 1st, 2022

 Add-On: Optional In-Person Ketamine-Assisted Psychotherapy Experience and Certification Fees (does not include travel expenses)